WBBSE Chapter 5 Europe In The Twentieth Century Short Answer Questions

 Question 2.
 Mention two important contributions of Czar Nicholas I.

-Two contributions of Czar Nicholas I were:
+Answer: Two contributions of Czar Nicholas I were:

-[2] The study of literature was encouraged by him so that people might forget politics.
+- The study of literature was encouraged by him so that people might forget politics.

 Question 3.
 Give some examples of the withdrawal of repressive policy by Czar Alexander II.

-Czar Alexander II withdrew the repressive policies existing in Russia.
+Answer: Czar Alexander II withdrew the repressive policies existing in Russia.

-[2] He relaxed the censorship.
+- He relaxed the censorship.

-[4] Restrictions on foreign travel were removed.
+- Restrictions on foreign travel were removed.

 Question 4.
 What was the condition of the serfs during the rule of the Czars?

-Condition Of The Serfs During The Rule Of The Czars:-
+Answer: Condition Of The Serfs During The Rule Of The Czars:-

-During the rule of the Czars the condition of the serfs was miserable.
+During the rule of the Czars, the condition of the serfs was miserable.
 They were like the personal possessions of the lords and had no freedom.
 They lived on small portions of to five days per week in the lord’s manor land assigned to them and had to work four without any wage.
-The law did not acknowledge or protect their rights.
-Their masters treated them as animals.
-They could be auctioned and they were subjected to physical punishment.

 Question 5.
 What was the total number of serfs in Russia at the time of emancipation?

-Total Number Of Serfs In Russia At The Time Of Emancipation Is Given Below:-
+Answer: Total Number Of Serfs In Russia At The Time Of Emancipation Is Given Below:-

-At the time of emancipation there were about 45 million serfs in Russia comprising about 50% of the total population.
-Of the total number of serfs, 23 million belonged to the crown and the rest to the private lords.
+At the time of emancipation, there were about 45 million serfs in Russia comprising about 50% of the total population.
+Of the total number of serfs, 23 million belonged to the crown, and the rest to the private lords.

 Question 6.
-What do you mean by ‘Policy of in Russia?
+What do you mean by ‘Policy in Russia?
 It was an elected local assembly Russification’?

-Policy Of In Russia:-
+Answer: Policy Of In Russia:-

-The important movements which broke out during the rule of the Russian Czars were:
+Answer: The important movements which broke out during the rule of the Russian Czars were:

-[1] Russian literary movement (1840’s).
+- Russian literary movement (1840’s).

-[2] Nihilist movement (1860’s).
+- Nihilist movement (1860’s).

-[3] Populist or Narodnik movement (1870’s).
+- Populist or Narodnik movement (1870’s).

-[4] The Revolution of 1905; [5] The Bolshevik Revolution of 1917.
+- The Revolution of 1905; [5] The Bolshevik Revolution of 1917.

 Question 8.
 Who is known as the ‘Father of modern Russia’ and why?

-Father Of Modern Russia:-
+Answer: Father Of Modern Russia:-

 Peter the Great is known as the ‘Father of modern Russia’.
 He introduced administrative reforms, established peace in the country, improved the economic condition of the country, and introduced religious reforms.
-He reorganised and strengthened the Russian army.
+He reorganized and strengthened the Russian army.

 He designed the city of St. Petersburg after several modern European cities.
 He followed a successful foreign policy and Russia became a major European power during this time.